 Could device drivers be causing a problem?
 An incompatibility could be an issue.
 Here’s how to solve Windows problems with Device manager.

 Restart the PC and then go to Windows Update and see if it is working.
-It started working on my PC on the third attempt.
+If it isn’t, repeat the whole process.
+I once did this three times before it worked.